 If you want something that's more portable then the iPad mini is the best iPad for you.
 With a screen size of 7.9 inches, this is an ideal tablet for carrying around with you.
 The screen is still large enough to use comfortably, and thanks to the gorgeously vibrant and sharp image quality, it's a great iPad for showing clients your work.

 The latest modes also feature some of Apple's best hardware yet, and it's also compatible with the Apple Pencil, making it great for photo editing and doodling.
 The iPad mini used to be the cheapest iPads, but the most recent version is actually more expensive than the standard iPad - but considering the power and size, it's well worth the investment.

-Last year also saw the release of a new iPad Air.
-This is a great compromise device that offers a larger 10.5-inch screen, while remaining affordable - and as the name suggests, it's also lightweight enough to comfortably carry around as well.
+Then there's the iPad Air.
+This is a great compromise device that offers a larger 10.5-inch screen, while remaining affordable.
+And as the name suggests, it's also lightweight enough to comfortably carry around as well.

 • Best cases for iPad Pro

 • The best desktop computers for photo editing